-The solves a number of complications must be cleared away before even Policit can be size who killed Linnet Doyle, lovely and wealthy and on her horievmon in Egypt.
-So many passengers on the Nile steamer, where the source occurred, might have shed ber, and so many of them had motives, for doing it.
-In fact, it was just as well, in the in-terests of justics, that Borenda Dorioi hap-pened to be on board, otherwise, one form, the murderer would never have been chaight, for in Deck on the Nile the author has deal constructed the neatest of plots, wrapped it found with distrating enumbers.
+Of estrea, a number of complication, much be cleared away before even Pointi-can be some who killed Linnet Boyle, lovely and wealthy and on her honeymoun in Egypt.
+So many pissengers on the Rille steamer, where the searcher occurred, might have shot her, and so many of them had motives, for doing it.
+In fact, it was just as well, in the interests of justice, that Boroule Pointi linpepened to be on board, otherwise, one Tears, the murderer would never have been caught, for in Death on the Nite the author has steam constructed the neatest of plots, wrapped it found with distracting cross-stances, and presented it to what should be an appreciative public.